cldwalker/gh-active-issues/README.md

 * $GITHUB_AUTH (required) - This is your username:password basic auth
   [as described in github's docs](http://developer.github.com/v3/#authentication)
 * $GITHUB_USER (required) - Your github username
+* $GITHUB_HMAC_SECRET (recommended) - Secret key used when github
+  posts to /webhook for issue state changes.
+If used, it should be be set on the app and when creating webhooks.
 * $GITHUB_ISSUE_REGEX - A string that's interpreted as a regex to filter what repositories are viewable.
-This defaults to github.com/USERNAME.
+This defaults to github.com/$GITHUB_USER.
 Since this app fetches issues across all orgs or repositories a user has access to, you can potentially allow users to see your repositories plus whatever other organization repositories you'd like e.g. github.com/(cldwalker|pedestal).